 - Ri= Return from the index

-There is another method to calculate the tracking error of a portfolio in respect to the return from the index the portfolio is tracking.
+There is another method to calculate the tracking error of a portfolio with respect to the return from the index the portfolio is tracking.

 The second method takes the standard deviation of the return of the portfolio and the benchmark.

-The only difference is in this method it is like calculating the standard deviation of return of the portfolio and that of the index, the portfolio is trying to replicate.
-The second method is the more popular one and is used when the time series of data is has a long history, in other words when the historical data for the return of two variables are available for a longer period of time.
+The only difference is in this method; it is like calculating the standard deviation of return of the portfolio and that of the index the portfolio is trying to replicate.
+The second method is the more popular one and is used when the time series of data has a long history; in other words, when the historical data for the return of two variables are available for a longer period of time.

-Other than these the volatilities of the stocks in the portfolio and the various charges that are attached for an investor when they invest in a mutual fund also results in deviation of the returns of a portfolio and the index the portfolio tracks.
+Other than these, the volatilities of the stocks in the portfolio and the various charges that are attached for an investor when they invest in a mutual fund also result in deviation of the returns of a portfolio and the index the portfolio tracks.

-Let us try to do the calculation of the tracking error with the help of an arbitrary example say for mutual fund A which is tracking the oil and gas index.
-It is calculated by the difference of the return of the two variables.
+Let us try to do the calculation of the tracking error with the help of an arbitrary example, say for mutual fund A, which is tracking the oil and gas index.
+It is calculated by the difference in the return of the two variables.